Rycieos/minecraft-console/README.md

 * `help`        display a quick list of commands
 * `exit`        exits the shell/console

+### listener-start
+Will start the listener for the profile.
+Can be done automaticly if set in the config.

+### listener-stop
+Will stop the listener for the profile.
+Same as above.

+### listener-restart
+Restarts the listener for the profile.
+Good for loading new config changes.

 ### list
 Lists the profiles that are configured